Envirometrix/PredictiveSoilMapping/04-Soil_covariates.md

 <p class="caption">(\#fig:dem-derivatives-plot)Some standard DEM derivatives calculated using SAGA GIS.</p>
 </div>

-This function can now be used with any DEM to derive a standard set of 7–8 DEM parameters consisting of slope and curvature, TWI and MrVBF, positive and negative openess, valley depth and deviation from mean value.
+This function can now be used with any DEM to derive a standard set of 7–8 DEM parameters consisting of slope and curvature, TWI and MrVBF, positive and negative openness, valley depth and deviation from mean value.
 You could easily add more parameters to this function and then test if some of the other DEM derivatives can help improve mapping soil properties and classes.
 Note that SAGA GIS will by default optimize computing of DEM derivatives by using most of the available cores to compute (parallelization is turned on automatically).

 ### Filtering out missing pixels and artifacts